 Generally speaking, you do not need to register your services as a freelancer with the government.
 However, for some trades or services, you’ll have to apply for a license as mentioned in the section above.

 Many people who work in Singapore will have health insurance from their employer, especially expat employees.
-Without a proper employer, you’re going to have to purchase health insurance on your own.
+As a self-employed person, you’re going to have to purchase health insurance on your own.
 But does health insurance you buy on your own differ from one provided by an employer?

 One advantage of employer-provided insurance, or group health insurance, is that it often covers pre-existing conditions.
 When you purchase individual health insurance, any medical conditions you already have are typically excluded from plan benefits.

-Conversely, being part of a group health insurance plan often limits your choices of certain benefits.
-For example, some employers will not offer coverage for dental, vision, or maternity care to cut back on costs.
+Conversely, a group health plan provides limited benefit options.
+For example, some employers will not offer coverage for dental, vision, or maternity care to reduce costs.
 However, when you choose your own plan, you get to choose the benefit levels and coverage you need.

-Doing freelance work locally can be challenging if you’re not a permanent resident or citizen.
-If you do secure a dependent pass or long term visit pass, you might want to search for overseas clients and work online.
+Doing freelance work locally can be challenging if you’re not a PR or citizen.
+If you secure a dependent pass or Long-Term Visit Pass, you might want to search exclusively for overseas clients and work online.
 With the right skills and competitive pricing, you could have a world of opportunities to choose from.

 If you’re looking for more information about insurance options for self-employed people in Singapore, Pacific Prime Singapore is here to help.

 We can assist you in finding the right individual health insurance, family health insurance, small business insurance, or other types of insurance for your needs and budget.
 Contact our expert advisors with any of your insurance-related questions or to get a free plan comparison today.